-Cheshire is home to the national standard BMX Track, named after Crewe's Olympic star BMX Racer, Shanaze Reade and Clark & Kent Contractors were called in to carry out a complete rebuild.
+Cheshire is home to the national standard BMX Track, named after Crewe's Olympic star BMX Racer, Shanaze Reade and Clark & Kent Contractors carried out a complete rebuild.

 Client: Cheshire East Council